ckaestne/seai/README.md

 ## Logistics and People

-17-445/17-645/17-645/11-695, 12 Units
+17-445/17-645/17-745/11-695, 12 Units

+The course is the same under all course numbers, with the exception of the PhD-level 17-745 which replaces two homework assignments with a research component.

 Open to undergraduate and graduate students meeting the prerequisites.

-### Spring 2021
+### Spring 2022

 Designed for students with a data science background (see prerequisites below)

-Lectures Monday/Wednesday 2:20-3:40pm, Eastern Time, on Zoom

-Recitation Friday 10:20-11:20am, Eastern Time, on Zoom
+Lectures Monday/Wednesday 1:25-2:45pm, in person, TEP 1101A

+Recitations Friday 10:10-11:00am and 11:15-12:05

 Instructors: [Christian Kaestner](https://www.cs.cmu.edu/~ckaestne/) and [Eunsuk Kang](https://eskang.github.io/)

 ### Coordination

 Unless you have questions to specific instructors, we prefer that you email us at se-ai@lists.andrew.cmu.edu, where you will reach the entire teaching staff of the course.
-We are happy to answer questions by email, over Slack, over Canvas, and will jump on a quick Zoom call if you ask us.
+We are happy to answer questions by email, over Slack, over Canvas, meet in person, and will jump on a quick Zoom call if you ask us.
 We also always arrive 5 to 10 min early to class and stay longer for discussions and questions.

 ## Course content

 The course content is evolving from semester to semester, though topics and assignments will be similar.
-See the [Fall 2019](https://ckaestne.github.io/seai/F2019), [Summer 2020](https://ckaestne.github.io/seai/S2020), and [Fall 2020](https://ckaestne.github.io/seai/F2020/#course-content) offerings for what we covered in the past or look at the list of topics and learning goals under [Learning Goals](https://github.com/ckaestne/seai/blob/S2021/learning_goals.md).
-Assignments this semester will likely be very similar to those the [Fall 2020 assignments](https://github.com/ckaestne/seai/blob/F2020/assignments/).
+We expect this semester to be similar in terms of coverage and assignments to [Spring 2021](https://ckaestne.github.io/seai/S2020)  (see also [Fall 2019](https://ckaestne.github.io/seai/F2019), [Summer 2020](https://ckaestne.github.io/seai/S2020), and [Fall 2020](https://ckaestne.github.io/seai/F2020/#course-content)).
+Our list of learning goals under [Learning Goals](https://github.com/ckaestne/seai/blob/S2022/learning_goals.md) describes what we aim to cover.
 Below is a table of a preliminary  schedule.
 This is subject to change and will be updated as the semester progresses, especially to help focus on requested topics or support learning.

 [Schedule](https://github.com/ckaestne/seai/blob/S2021/schedule.md)